JT8D-17/XLua-Utils-for-X-Plane/Documentation/Persistence.md

 - _"Decrement Autosave Interval (- n s)"_
 Decrements the autosave interval by a certain amount of time which can be adjusted in _"preferences.cfg"_ (see below).
 - _"Reload Config & Dataref File (Drefs: n)"_
-Reads persistence module related data from_"preferences.cfg"_, parses _"datarefs.cfg"_ and then reads the current values of all tracked datarefs.
+Reads persistence module related data from_"preferences.cfg"_, parses _"persistence_datarefs.cfg"_ and then reads the current values of all tracked datarefs.
 The menu entry will display the amount of currently tracked datarefs.

 &nbsp;